imptype/serverless-chatgpt-discord-bot/README.md

         - Use this for development only if you need a higher request ratelimit.
      - **List of [other solutions](https://github.com/anderspitman/awesome-tunneling)**.
      - For all the above, you can do `CTRL+C` to stop them.
-7. Set the  `Interactions Endpoint URL` to `<url>/bot/interactions`.
+8. Set the  `Interactions Endpoint URL` to `<url>/bot/interactions`.
     - This is located in: `https://discord.com/developers/applications/{application_id}/information`
     - The URL is from the previous step, for space it's this: `https://<name>-1-a1234567.deta.app`
-8. Finally you can now start live editing.
+9. Finally you can now start live editing.
    Uvicorn is set to `--reload` so any edits you make automatically restarts the webserver.
-9. To stop running do `CTRL+C`.
+10. To stop running do `CTRL+C`.

-10. When you're ready, run `$space push` to update the space app.
+When you're ready, you can run `$space push` to update the space app.

 ## Resources
 - **Deta Space Documentation:** https://deta.space/docs